The double-slit diffraction experiment

-Many years ago, a series of double-slit diffraction experiments claimed to show that focused human attention could influence the interference pattern of photons in a laser beam.
-The researchers later reported confirmatory results using the same experimental setup.
+Several years ago, a series of experiments reported that focused human attention could distort the interference pattern produced by laser light passing through a double-slit.
+Subsequent publications reported further results obtained using the same experimental configuration as described in the original report.

 In Detail

 The key measure R is defined as the ratio of two spectral powers (see Figs. 4 and 5).
 The denominator, P(1), represents the spectral power at a frequency of one unit and remains constant throughout the experiment, reflecting the steady laser intensity through the two slits.
-The numerator, by contrast, represents the spectral peak and should vary only if the interference pattern is altered.
+The numerator, P(K), by contrast, represents the main spectral peak and should vary only if the interference pattern (the contrast, or visibility, of fringes) is altered.

-The extent of the spectral shift—controllable by software—directly determines the strength of the apparent effect.
-For a full one-unit shift, as shown in Fig. 6, the resulting reduction in R reaches 71%.
+For a one-unit shift, as illustrated in the example of Fig. 6, the resulting reduction in R reaches approximately 71%.

 Reporting incorrect experimental results